keirthana/anbox-cloud-docs/howto/anbox/harden.md

 ### 4 - Stream gateway

 - Expose endpoints only when required.
 When doing so, limit [API exposure](https://documentation.ubuntu.com/anbox-cloud/reference/api-reference/gateway-api/) by using a reverse proxy or a web application firewall.
+The appliance has a built-in reverse proxy but if you are using the charmed deployment, remember to set up one for the deployment.

+These are the endpoints that you may require to expose for specific purposes:
   - `^/1.0/sessions/[a-zA-Z0-9-_:]+/sockets/(slave|adb)[/]?$` - This endpoint is required for streaming
   - `^/1.0/sessions/[a-zA-Z0-9-_:]+/connect$` - This endpoint is required for seamless ADB support